 DUA is funded entirely by the federal government.
 Individuals need to file first for regular unemployment insurance.
 If an individual is determined ineligible for regular unemployment insurance, or has exhausted their regular unemployment insurance benefits, a DUA claim can then be filed.
 Individuals will need their Social Security number, copies of their most recent federal income tax forms or check stubs, or documentation to support they were working or self-employed when the disaster occurred.
 To receive DUA benefits, all required documentation must be submitted within 21 days from the day the DUA application is filed.

 DUA is available for weeks of employment beginning with the week starting October 9, 2016, and lasting for up to 26 weeks, as long as the claimant’s unemployment continues to be as a result of Hurricane Matthew.

 Individuals may contact DES by calling 1-866-795-8877 from 8AM to 5PM to apply for DUA benefits.
 Individuals are encouraged to file as soon as possible.
 If you are self-employed, you will be required to submit your most recent Federal Income Tax returns and/or your profit and loss statement to establish your weekly amount.
-If claimants have any questions, they can email DES at email@example.com or go to our website at www.ncesc.com.
+If claimants have any questions, they can email DES at [email protected] or go to www.ncesc.com.

 In September 2017, Farmers’ Legal Action Group (FLAG) updated its Farmers’ Guide to Disaster Unemployment Assistance (DUA) to help farmers affected by Hurricane Harvey.